-Provisions are made to assist noncertified persons holding degrees in other fields to acquire certification and a Master of

-Science degree in Education with a specialization in Elementary Education.
+Provisions are made to assist noncertified persons holding degrees in other fields to acquire certification and a Master of Science in Education degree with a specialization in Elementary Education.
 Details are explained in the Departments of Education bulletin Graduate Study in Education.
 Copies of this bulletin are available in the Departments of Education offices.
-Attention is directed to procedures outlined for making application for admission to teacher education, page 10 of the Graduate Catalog.
+Attention is directed to procedures outlined for making application for admission to teacher education in the section of this catalog dealing with general procedures for admission.